WeerawatW/MAX78000-hand_gesture_control/README.md

 6. Add the entries below to your user settings.json file.
 Change the MAXIM_PATH option to point to the MSDK installation.
 <img src = "https://github.com/WeerawatW/MAX78000-hand_gesture_control/assets/136284844/a032b6ea-c7be-4ec2-9434-9f170f35746f" hegith ='480' width ='860'>

   For example, you might set "MAXIM_PATH":"C:/MaximSDK" on Windows, "MAXIM_PATH":"/home/username/MaximSDK" on Linux/MacOS, etc.

 7. Save your changes to the file with CTRL + S and restart VS Code.

 ### Building and Running a Project (VS Code)
-1.After you get the generated file copy the folder_Numbers to the new folder.
+1. After you get the generated file, copy the folder_Numbers to the new folder.
   2. Copy all files from the finger_11classRV5.2_demo folder to the your folder_Numbers.

  ![image](https://github.com/WeerawatW/MAX78000-hand_gesture_control/assets/136284844/887ab695-18a3-47ab-ac35-f13a645ccf18)